Sign In / Sign Out

 Agreeing to the terms and conditions of the OLLI at ASU Student Member Code of Conduct is mandatory to become an OLLI at ASU member.

 As you register for membership and classes, you will be asked to agree to the terms and conditions of the ASU Model Release Form, which grants OLLI at ASU permission to take your photo during our classes, events, and activities.

 Membership fees are critical to our institute’s success and sustainability.
 They help support dynamic quality programming and remind students that they are part of an engaged learning community and a national network of lifelong learners.
 The Bernard Osher Foundation allows each institute to develop a fee structure that is best suited to its local community.
 The Osher Foundation only supports OLLI programs that have developed a sustainable financial model, which includes renewable membership fees.

-Currently, OLLI at ASU does not share in reciprocal agreements.
-Each OLLI is an entirely independent entity -- financially and programmatically.
+Currently, OLLI at ASU does not share in reciprocal agreements with other lifelong learning programs.
+Each OLLI and LLI is an entirely independent entity - financially and programmatically.
 From time-to-time individual OLLIs may develop limited reciprocal initiatives or exchanges, so you may wish to inquire when you register at an OLLI.

 As a member, you will belong to an exclusive and vibrant learning community – a community of peers who have discovered the joy and thrill of lifelong learning fused with university-quality learning experiences and social enrichment.
 Our non-credit classes offer intellectual stimulation and a forum for friendship and socialization.